Striped bass: Landlocked striped bass

 Striped bass are anadromous, so their upriver spawning migrations led some individuals to become "landlocked" during lake dam constructions.
 The first area where this was documented was at the Santee-Cooper River during the construction of the two dams that impounded Lakes Moultrie and Marion, and because of this, the state game fish of South Carolina is the striped bass.

-Recently, biologists came to believe that striped bass stayed in rivers for long periods of time, with some not returning to sea unless temperature changes forced migration.
+Striped bass can stay in rivers for long periods of time, not returning to sea unless temperature changes forced migration.
 Once fishermen and biologists caught on to rising striped bass populations, many state natural resources departments started stocking striped bass in local lakes.
-Striped bass still continue to exhibit upstream migrations from freshwater lakes during the spawning period.
-Landlocked stripers have a hard time reproducing naturally, and one of the few and most successful rivers in which they have been documented reproducing successfully is the Coosa River in Alabama and Georgia.
+Striped bass will exhibit migrations upstream from freshwater lakes during the spawning period.
+Landlocked striped bass have historically been observed to have a hard time reproducing naturally, and one of the few and most successful rivers in which they have been documented reproducing successfully is the Coosa River in Alabama and Georgia.

 A 31.55 kg landlocked bass was caught in February 2013 by James R. Bramlett on the Warrior River in Alabama, a current world record.
 This fish had a length of 44 in and a girth of 37.75 in.

-A self-sustaining population of striped bass also exist in Lake Texoma, a brackish lake.
+A self-sustaining population of striped bass also exists in Lake Texoma, a brackish lake.

 In Canada there are no landlocked striped bass, but a large number of bass overwinter in Grand Lake, Nova Scotia.
 They migrate out in early April into the Shubenacadie River to spawn.
 These bass also spawn in the Stewiacke River (a tributary of the Shubenacadie).
 The Shubenacadie River system is one of five known spawning areas in Canada for striped bass, with the others being the St. Lawerence River, Miramichi River, Saint John River, Annapolis River, and Shubenacadie/Stewiacke Rivers.